sercrod/sercrod/docs/reference/communication.md

 ### `*into="name"`
 - **Purpose** - designates a property on the host data that receives this operation’s result.
 - **Lifetime** - values written via `*into` are **transient**.
-Nablla records the key name during the cycle and clears it in the next-frame finalization step.
+Sercrod records the key name during the cycle and clears it in the next-frame finalization step.
 - **Coexistence** - `*into` does not replace other result fields.
 For example, `*upload` also sets `$upload`.
 See each directive for details.

 ### Transient stores
 - `$upload` and `$download` are set by file operations for the cycle that produced them.
 They are cleared in finalization together with any keys named by `*into`.

 ### Response parsing
-- If the HTTP response is valid JSON, Nablla parses it to an object.
+- If the HTTP response is valid JSON, Sercrod parses it to an object.
 Otherwise the raw text or Blob is used according to the directive semantics.
 - Parsing rules are implementation-defined, but at minimum JSON is supported.

 ---